Cinque Terre itinerary ideas for 1, 2 and 3 days in Cinque Terre Italy. How to get there, the best town to stay, things to do, travel tips.

 A great way to visit Cinque Terre for sea lovers is to use the local ferry service.

-Local ferries depart from Lerici, La Spezia and Portovenere and connect not just the Cinque terre proper but also Levanto, Deiva, Marina, Moneglia, Portofino e l’isola Palmaria.
+Local ferries depart from Lerici, La Spezia and Portovenere and connect now just the towns of Cinque Terre proper but also Levanto, Deiva, Marina, Moneglia, Portofino and Palmaria, giving plenty of options.

 Cinque Terre is a compact stretch of land and even in one day it is possible to see all the five towns without excessive rush.